Do you want to add WordPress widgets to your blog posts and landing pages?

 Previously, WordPress widgets could only be added to widget areas like a sidebar, header, or footer.
 However, with the WordPress block editor, you can now easily add widgets to your blog posts and pages.

-By default, WordPress offers widgets for archives, calendar, categories, custom HTML, shortcodes, latest comments, latest posts, RSS, search feature, social icons, and more.
+By default, WordPress offers different types of widgets for archives, calendars, categories, custom HTML, shortcodes, latest comments, recent posts, RSS, search features, social icons, and more.
 Many WordPress plugins and themes also offer their own WordPress widgets.

-That said, let’s look at how you can add WordPress widgets in posts and pages.
+That said, let’s look at how you can add WordPress widgets to posts and pages.

 Adding WordPress Widgets to Post and Page Content